-On January 31, 2017, the USEPA FOSC, Ms.

-Interest (NOFI) to Mr.

-Enterprises, Inc. which has Mr.

-Instead as the company President.
-Some Metairie Energy Corp. is the operator of the lease associated with this discharge; therefore, they are the the responsible party (RP).
+On January 31, 2017, the USEPA FOSC, Ms. (1997), issued A Notice of Federal Interest (NOFI) to Mr. (1997), of Metairie Energy Company, Inc. c/o BPR Enterprises, Inc. which has Mr. (1997), issued as the company President.
+Metairie Energy Corp. is the operator of the lease associated with this discharge; therefore, they are the the responsible party (RP).

 LDNR records show that Mr. is the President of BPR Enterprises and the listed owner for the associated well.
 Mr. is also the listed Vice President of Metairie Energy Company, Inc., operator of the well and designated RP by the USEPA FOSC.
-10